kaurix02/OpenPi/README.md

 12. OpenPi shall give the user an ability to rate the service, pizzas and also leave a review
 13. OpenPI shall have a cart with user's pending products, where the price is automatically calculated
 14. OpenPi shall have a pop-up area on screen during order session where total price will be shown
-15. OpenPi shall have user's setting
+15. OpenPi shall have user's settings and account management abilities
 16. OpenPi shall give to management staff a list of deliveries

-##Non-Functional
+##Non-Functional requirements

 1. OpenPi shall have an uptime of 24/7
 2. OpenPi shall work fast and smooth